Kehrlann/spring-security-samples/multitenant/README.md

 ### Using an `AuthorizationManager`

-We want to block `red-user` to access the `black.` tenant, and vice-versa.
+We want to block `red-user` to access the `blue.` tenant, and vice-versa.
 If our app does not have to handle too many permissions per-tenant (e.g. admin role, user role, etc), the we can write an `AuthorizationManager` and use that:

 ```java